tidoust/web-features-viz/README.md

 - `Minimum duration`: The minimum duration (in days) for a feature that became newly available during the year to go from first implementation to newly available.
 - `Number of features`: The number of features that became newly available during the year.

 **Note:** What about going from first implementation to widely available?
-The data is mostly uninteresting there: given the [current definition of widely available](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md#wider-support-high-status), in 99.9% of all cases, you just need to add 910 days (30 months) to the durations reported in `timeline-durations.csv`.
+The data is mostly uninteresting: given the [current definition of widely available](https://github.com/web-platform-dx/web-features/blob/main/docs/baseline.md#wider-support-high-status), in 99.9% of all cases, you just need to add 910 days (30 months) to the durations reported in `timeline-durations.csv`.

 The resulting Datawrapper graph shows the [evolution of the duration from first implementation to newly available](https://datawrapper.dwcdn.net/NSz5R/2/)